filip-dobrocky/filip-dobrocky.github.io/content/works/cycle/index.md

 Later I made some recordings in a bicycle workshop where I played the bicycle as a musical instrument, using mallets, percussion brushes and a violin bow.
 I also made electromagnetic recordings of a hub dynamo.
 I sampled some Czech politicians, who are not the biggest fans of cycling, too.

-These processes were then synthetised into ~20 minute composition of five parts, the form of which is cyclical.
+These processes were then synthetised into a ~20 minute composition of five parts, the form of which is cyclical.

 ## video